-Practicum in which the student integrates the concepts presented in lower division courses in the curriculum to provide comprehensive nursing care.
-Emphasizes skillful combination of the several phases of nursing process.
-(Prerequisite: Successful completion of N2300/2500 and N2200/2400 or admission at Level C; pre- or co-requisite: Successful completion of all lower division requirements.)
+Practicum in which the student synthesizes and validates the concepts presented in lower division courses in the curriculum to provide comprehensive nursing care.
+Emphasizes skillful combination of the phases of nursing process.
+(Prerequisite: Successful completion of NURS 2300/2500 and NURS 2200/2400 or admission at Level C; pre- or co-requisite: Successful completion of all lower division requirements.)

-Wellness and Illness, Concepts of Health and Views of Health Care Providers health related behaviors and on the several health professions' views of their roles in providing health care.
+NURS 3100 (1:1:0) Wellness and Illness, Concepts of Health and Views of Health Care Providers

+Interdisciplinary course, open to all health care professional students.
+Focus is on objective presentation of individuals' views of health and their health related behaviors and on the several health professions' views of their roles in providing health care.
 Cultural differences in health behavior are considered as are several interprofessional issues affecting health care.
 (Prerequisite: Upper division standing in nursing major or consent of instructor.)